Policy resources

 Limitations

-The OIDC policy defines a few internal locations that can’t be customized: /_jwks_uri, /_token, /_refresh, /_id_token_validation, /logout, /_logout.
-In addition, as explained below /_codexch is the default value for redirect URI, but can be customized.
+The OIDC policy defines a few internal locations that can’t be customized: /_jwks_uri, /_token, /_refresh, /_id_token_validation, /logout.
+In addition, as explained below, /_codexch is the default value for redirect URI, and /_logout is the default value for post logout redirect URI, both of which can be customized.
 Specifying one of these locations as a route in the VirtualServer or VirtualServerRoute will result in a collision and NGINX Plus will fail to reload.

 Field Description Type Required